“I think careers are a 20th Century invention and I don’t want one.

-In 2013-2014 he published with Villaggio Globale editor the guide “Nature tours in the Murgia’s Puglia” and three photographic books “India: the colours of the soul”, “Indonesia: the realm of beauty” and “Australia, the encyclopedia of life”, “Africa: where people and nature meet”, “Cina: cradle of pandas and the East” and “South Africa, the outpost of wildlife”.
+In 2013-2014 he published with Villaggio Globale editor the guide “Nature trips in the Murgia’s Puglia” and photographic books “India: the colours of the soul”, “Indonesia: the realm of beauty”, “Australia, the encyclopedia of life”, “Africa: where people and nature meet”, “Cina: cradle of pandas and the East” and “South Africa, the outpost of wildlife”.

 Vegetarian and promoter of the union of economics and ecological sciences, in 2011 he founded the Society for the Economological Studies, for which he served up to 2015 as the editor-in-chief of the scientific international journal “Economology Journal”.

-He has also published several books aimed at environmental education of primary and secondary schools such as: “We make tree your waste …”, WWF Ed., 2003 .; “We work for the environment,” Amb.
-Ed., 2004, “At the school of ecology,” Amb.
+He also published textbooks on environmental education for primary and secondary schools such as: “We make trees from your wastes…”, WWF Ed., 2003; “We work for the environment,” Amb.
+Ed., 2004; and “At the school of ecology,” Amb.
 Ed., 2005.

 To conduct his research studies he travels widely in tropical areas and in particular in the countries of sub-Saharan Africa, where he spends months studying ecology, biodiversity and the impact of human activity on ecosystems.
 These travels, the encounters with indigenous people and the life in the wild, inspired him to write the novel-essay “The Parado x of Civilization” published by Adda Editore in 2013 and already in its second edition.